-Laminex™ provides a concentrated source of key ingredients (msm, magnesium, biotin, devil's claw) to support circulation of blood vessels to the laminae within the hoof.
-After supplementing Laminex™ for 8-12 weeks, products such as D-Carb™(Balance), Anti-Carb™, or Carb-X™ may be indicated in lieu of Laminex for continued maintenance, providing the needs are to help glucose metabolism and blood sugar levels within normal ranges.
+Laminex™ provides a concentrated source of key ingredients (msm, magnesium, biotin, devil's claw) to support circulation and a normal imflammatory response.
+After supplementing Laminex™ for 8-12 weeks, products such as D-Carb™(Balance), Anti-Carb™, or Carb-X™ may be indicated in lieu of Laminex for continued maintenance, to help support glucose metabolism and normal blood sugar.

 - Amino Acids